Physics Inspiring the Next Generation: Exploring the Cosmos!

 Space is limited!
 Please submit all of your application materials by our deadline!

-Interested Middle School students must submit an online application AND all required camp forms by Thursday, April 30th, 2020.
-SPACE is LIMITED!
+Interested Middle School students must submit an online application AND all required camp forms by Friday, April 30th, 2021.
+Only 15 spots available!

 Link to 2020 Application Form

 Link to required camp forms (must accompany application)

 General Program Information:

 - Approximately 15 current 8th and 9th graders (rising 9th- and 10th-graders) will be selected to participate in the 12 day long summer program.

 - Transportation will be provided from the Baltimore-D.C.
 Metro area and Charlottesville, Virginia (a designated meeting location will be provided).